 "Your body knows.
 I help you listen." – Carie Fox

-Carie Fox spent a decade navigating chronic illness, learning to listen to her body rather than to force solutions.
+Carie Fox spent a good chunk of her life navigating chronic illness, learning to listen to her body rather than to force solutions.
 The Feldenkrais Method® gave her a framework for what she'd discovered through necessity - and a way to share it.
-Her previous work as an environmental mediator and conflict coach turned out to be unexpectedly relevant: she'd spent three decades helping people find their own solutions to seemingly intractable problems.
+Her previous work as an environmental mediator and conflict coach turned out to be especially useful, for she had spent three decades helping people find their own solutions to seemingly intractable problems.
 The law degree and master's in soil science?
 Those taught her to work with complex systems where attention to underlying patterns matters more than surface intervention.
 All of it prepared her for the work she does now: helping people discover their body's natural intelligence.

-Carie's movement work creates conditions for that discovery.
+Carie's movement lessons supports that discovery.
 Whether working with seniors seeking better balance, kayakers refining their stroke, performers enhancing stage presence, or anyone living with pain, she guides people in finding their own inner teacher.
 The hands-on work–what Moshe Feldenkrais called "friendly hands"--helps people refresh their idea of what is possible.
-Movement lessons, in person or on Zoom, create space for exploration and play rather than fixing.
+Group movement lessons, in person or on Zoom, create space for exploration and play rather than fixing.
+(And, spontaneously and at the student’s own rate, ‘fixing’ just… happens.)

 Carie supports movement communities where people learn from her and from each other.
-Pay attention to your body, don't force it, stay curious - these principles guide both her movement work and how she approaches conflict coaching.
+Pay attention to your body, don't force it, stay curious.
+Have fun.
+Seek what pleases you.
+These principles guide both her movement work and how she approaches coaching.